Rushitathe77/Zee5-Downloader/README.md

 ## Zee5 Downloader
-If you find any bugs, report at @TeleRoid14
+If you find any bugs, report at @marathirockerzbots

 **My Features**: